US Government II

 Grading options: A-F (default), P-NP, audit

 Examines the public administration of and management issues relating to US national bureaucratic institutions.
 Covers how these impact a wide range of domestic policies including taxation, spending priorities, economic regulations, poverty programs, healthcare, and environmental programs, social security and other entitlements.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 - Apply an understanding of diversity of human experience and culture in relationship to how we think and interact with others with regards to conflicts associated with formulating national public policy such as taxation and spending policies.

 - Employ different methods of inquiry and analytical skills to conceptually organize experiences and discern meaning from ongoing study of US Constitutional traditions involving national political institutions, including the Legislative, Executive and Judicial branches of US Government.

 - Analyze the roles of individuals and political institutions as these relate to contemporary controversies regarding a wide range of domestic public policy issues in the US.